 It’s impacting our health by being so connected.
 Our minds are poorly rested and frazzled with the minds enemy number one, multi-tasking and that’s not to mention the impact on our circadian rhythm or body clock.
 What about the increase in finger and hand related RSI and the strain on our eyes?

-We have neck problems, stooping posture and then there’s the social impact.
+Neck problems and stooping posture are causing us issues, and then there’s the social impact.
 We are experiencing life through a screen or a lens and reaching for our devices when we could be reaching for each other and real human interaction.

 We can lay the blame with Twitter and Facebook, the Boss or our Peers.
 We’ve been caught, hook line and sinker.
 Our eagerness to embrace our glorious technology and buy into cool branding and design have lead us to this place.